mardix/litedom/readme.md

 ---

-**Litedom** is a small Web Component library.
+**Litedom** is an elegant Web Component library.

-At ~3kb, it allows you to create Web Component/Custom Element easily.
-It works well with exitsing HTML page, without the need to bring in the bloat of big frameworks.
+At ~3.5kb gzip, it allows you to create Web Component/Custom Element easily.
+Litedom can effortlessy be added in exitsing HTML page, without the need to bring in the bloat of big frameworks.

-**Litedom** can be used in any HTML pages using custom tags.
+With Litedom, you can create your own custom tag element, to be reused throughout the application.

-Components created with Litedom are also reactive.
-It contains an internal state management, as templating language it leverages Javascript Template Literals.
+Components created with Litedom are reactive.
+Litedom provides an internal state manager, a simple progressive templating language by leveraging Javascript Template Literals, provides a one way data flow, has two-way data biding and events handling, lifecycle, directives, stylemaps.
+It has no dependecies, no virtual DOM, no JSX, No build tool.

-**Litedom** is a very small (~3kb) view library that allows you to create Web Component/Custom Element, and can turn an new or existing HTML page reactive without the bloat of big frameworks.
+**Litedom** follows the Web Component V1 specs, which allows you to have Shadow Dom Spec, Custom Element Spec, HTML Template Spec and ES Module Spec.
+It is compatible with all modern browsers that support ES2015 (ES6), ESM (ES Module), Proxy, etc.

-**Litedom** is reactive.
+Litedom is meant to be easy, straight forward and simple.

-**Litedom** is very close to standard, uses Javascript Template Literals as the template and is compatible with all modern browsers that support ES2015 (ES6), ESM (ES Module), Proxy etc.
+---

-#### Example 1: Simple
+#### Example 1

 A simple example that showcases how quick a custom element can be created with full reactivity.